Step Back in Time Weekend — Quilts

 The museum’s store is well-stocked with books that show the vast array of designs you can use to create your own quilt.
 Countless designs range from floral, geometric, embellished, and signature quilts to the more sublime wholecloth quilts, where a single piece of fabric is decorated by intricate stitching.

-During Quilts and Quilting Weekend, life in 1845 continues throughout the museum’s historic village and farmstead.
+During Quilting Weekend, life in 1845 continues throughout the museum’s historic village and farmstead.
 Don’t miss the Empire State Carousel, the museum you can ride, and the Children’s Barnyard with its sheep, goats, and other animals.

 Admission to all Step Back in Time weekends is included with regular museum admission.
 Members of the New York State Historical Association enjoy free admission.
 Join today!